jorbbey/jorbbey/README.md

 - :seedling: Exploring Technical Content Writing.

-- :balance_scale: I'm currently learning the concepts of React and Typescript
+- :balance_scale: I'm currently learning the concepts of Vue and Typescript

 - :zap: In my free time, I solve problems on Leetscode and read tech articles and books.